MNLierman/MNLiermans-Asus-Merlin-Scripts/README.md

 # MNLiermans-Asus-Merlin-Scripts
-A growing collection of scripts that I've created for use on all routers, but specifically designed to improve performance, create additional features, and help my OCD while managing several networks that use Asus AX Routers.
+I'm sharing my growing collection of scripts I've written for Asus routers, specifically those running Merlin, but they can be utilized on nearly any router.
+These scripts are designed to enhance the performance, add new features, and make life easier.

+**Disclaimer: Use at your own risk!
+I may have put a lot of effort and time into what I've shared, but if my scripts turn your router into a molten heap of plastic, that’s on you.
+I provide these scripts with _zero_ warranties or promises.
+Proceed with caution and a fire extinguisher nearby! 🧯**

 ## INDEX
 #### A somewhat helpful index of what these scripts do and why you might be interested in using them.